RVDavis/RVDavis.github.io/cv.md

 ### Selected conference presentations and invited talks (since 2019)

 **2022: Invited session chair:** supporting families marginalised by ethnicity, culture, language or finances - Autism Europe conference 2022.
-**2022:** Autism and Bilingualism: A Thematic Analysis of Practitioner Perspectives and Experiences: Autism Europe, **selected poster presentation**.**
+**2022:** Autism and Bilingualism: A thematic analysis of practitioner perspectives and experiences: Autism Europe, **selected poster presentation**.
-2022:** Workshop: Conducting participatory research with non-speaking autistic children and young people: Warwick University, **invited speaker.**
+2022: Workshop: Conducting participatory research with non-speaking autistic children and young people: Warwick University, **invited speaker.**
 **2022:** Neurodiversity & bilingual families - access to information and support: _Autistica Research fesival,_ selected for **poster presentation**.
-**2022:** Autism and Bilingualism: A Thematic Analysis of Practitioner Perspectives and Experiences: _Autistica Research fesival,_ selected for **poster presentation.**
+**2022:** Autism and Bilingualism: A thematic analysis of practitioner perspectives and experiences: _Autistica Research fesival,_ selected for **poster presentation.**
 **2022:** Autism and Bilingualism: A Thematic Analysis of Practitioner Perspectives and Experiences: _International Society_ _for Autism Research_.
 Selected for **poster presentation**.
 **2021:** Autism Bilingualism, and cognitive development: _NHS RHCYP Grand Round,_ **invited speaker**.
 **2021:** Charting the impact of bilingualism on social attentional skills in autistic and non-autistic children. _International Society_ _for Autism Research_.
 Selected for **poster presentation.**